- Children’s Corner

 A picture attributed to 1904 taken from almost the same spot.
 Note the absence of the Pavilion and children’s amusements.

-Attributed to 1907.
-Note the bandstand in the background where the Pavilion now stands, opposite the gable ends of the old school building.
+Attributed to 1907: note the bandstand in the background where the Pavilion now stands, opposite the gable ends of the old school building.
+These are identified as Thomas’s Donkeys.

 Attributed to 1912

 Photo kindly supplied by Paul Wynn.
-Paul tells us that the man in charge of the donkeys was a relative of his grandparents who lived in Victoria Cottages and stabled the donkeys opposite the Cottages where the shelter is now.
+Paul tells us that the man in charge of the donkeys was a relative of his grandparents who lived in Victoria Cottages, Victoria St, and stabled the donkeys opposite the Cottages where the shelter is now.

 Predates building of Pavilion in 1911.
-Note bell type changing tents.
+Note bell type changing tents on wheels.

 After 1911.
-The bathing machine at the front has an advertisement on the side for Bellringer & Watts, Sanitary Engineers & Plumbers, Princess St.
+The tents have been replaced with wooden huts on wheels.
+The one at the front has an advertisement on the side for Bellringer & Watts, Sanitary Engineers & Plumbers, Princess St.

 Postcard dated 1915.
-The bathing machine on the far right has an advert on the side for ‘Ye Old Curiosity Shop’ at 85 Oxford St.
+The hut on the far right has an advert on the side for ‘Ye Old Curiosity Shop’ at 85 Oxford St.

 This appears, from the dress, to be Edwardian.
 Any information about this remarkable entertainment would be most welcome.